apitoy/rpi4/FTP.md

     anonymous_enable=NO

+# Another Path
+for FTP than USER HOME folder: /home/$USER/

-Add the following lines at the end of the config file:
+## Add the following lines at the end of the config file:

     user_sub_token=$USER